Bayesian Semi-supervised Multi-category Classification under Nonparanormality: Binary Classification: Simulation Study

-From the above results, we can see that clearly our Nonparanormal method outperforms other methods when our assumption is satisfied.
-It is worth pointing out that because the parameters generated for different dimensions are different, the difficulty for classification is different as well.
-Obviously here the difficulty for classification decreases as the dimensions increases.
+The simulation results clearly show that NPN outperforms other methods when our assumption is satisfied.
+It is worth pointing out that because the parameters generated for different dimensions are different, the classification difficulty is also different.
+The difficulty for classification decreases as the dimensions increase in our setting.
 The accuracy increases as the number of labels increases, which is expected.
-The accuracy also increases as the number of samples increases in general, (except when $p=5$, $(n^*, n_l^*)=(50,3)$ comparing to $(n^*, n_l^*)=(100,3)$, maybe because the problem is too difficult and the labeling proportion is playing a more important part).
+The accuracy also increases as the number of samples and the dimension of the data increases.
+For NPN, more data in terms of dimensions and sample size and more labeled data per class proves efficient as the model can more easily distinguish between the two class distributions.
+In some such cases, exact recovery of the cluster memberships is possible, and this seems reasonable as the simulated data do not contain any contaminated observations.
 Comparing different methods, the EM algorithm is highly dependent on the assumption that the underlying distributions are Gaussian.
-This assumption is not applicable in these cases so it does not have a good performance as expected.
-Indeed it is the worst when $p=5$.
-It is actually a bit surprising to find out that for the case when $p=10$ and $p=15$, EM is actually doing reasonably, maybe because the distributions can be approximated by Gaussian to some extent.
-Among those SVM methods, WSVM has the best performance; LSVM sometimes even failed to give a result.
-The reason why SVM does not work well in our cases is that the low density assumption of the decision boundary does not satisfy in our cases.
-Looking at supervised classifiers trained with only labeled data, for some cases they perform even better than some semi-supervised learning classifiers.
-For example, SVM is better than LSVM, SVML and EM when $p=5$.
-Indeed, this shows that unlabeled data can hurt accuracy when used inappropriately.
-Only when used in the right way, unlabeled data can greatly improve the accuracy, like the NN methods we proposed, in these cases.
+This assumption is not applicable in these cases; thus, EM-based methods do not perform well.
+Among the SVM-based methods, all three have comparable and competitive performances.
+These methods did not do well in our cases because of the low-density assumption of the decision boundary that did not satisfy our cases.
+Overall, the noticeably larger classification error rates of the methods compared to NPN may result from the fact that those methods could not bypass the effect of the distributional transformations in the data.